IkonoDim/mindstorms-ev3-autonomous-driving-simple/README.md

 streaming over a network socket.
 The project is divided into two main scripts: one for controlling the robot and another for simulating a server that streams sensor data to the robot.

+3 Modules of the Mindstorms Brick were used. (red set)
+- 2x Large Motor (6009430) in port A and port D
+- 1x Gyro Sensor (6008916) in port 4

+Authors:
+  Dimitrios Ikonomou
+  Nue Duhanaj

 ![python](https://img.shields.io/badge/MicroPython-14354C?style=for-the-badge&logo=python&logoColor=white)
 ![pycharm](https://img.shields.io/badge/PyCharm-000000.svg?&style=for-the-badge&logo=PyCharm&logoColor=white)